 A weird, violent and very unpredictable film, Dan Gilroy director of one of my all-time favourite films: ‘Nightcrawler’, works all his charm and creativity into this horror/drama/mystery/dark comedy?
 It’s difficult to pinpoint what exactly what the genre of this film is.
 Alongside this, similar to some other films I’ve reviewed, I’d say this is definitely not a film for everyone.
 But for those who it will appeal to, you will surely enjoy yourself.

-After a series of paintings by an unknown artist are discovered, a supernatural force enacts revenge on those who have allowed their greed to get in the way of art.
-With an original and unusual narrative like this, you are sure to find many memorable scenes and characters, and this is what the film truly delivers on.
+Plot Summary: Following the discovery of a series of foreboding paintings by an unknown artist, a supernatural force enacts revenge on those who have allowed their greed to get in the way of art.

 The film is mostly built around the shocking deaths throughout the film, as various characters get killed off in different ways.
 Leaving the rest of the characters in a state of confusion and panic, this allows the film to delve into bits and pieces of characterisation (granted not a lot) in addition to exploring various ideas of what ‘art’ actually is and we criticise and commercialise it, and despite the film not going incredibly in-depth with these ideas, I did still find many of them and the themes of greed and ego interesting.